Review of Applications Begins Immediately, to ensure consideration apply by May 31, 2019; position open until filled

 Department Summary Within the College of Arts and Sciences, Psychology is one of the largest departments supporting significant instructional and research activities in a wide range of fields within the discipline.
 The Department enrolls about 1,900 students per term, with approximately 300 undergraduate Psychology majors, and 80 doctoral students.

 The Department includes more than 30 teaching faculty, emeritus faculty, research staff, graduate students and professional/administrative staff.
 For more information on the Department, visit https://psychology.uoregon.edu/.

-Preferred Qualifications • Demonstrated independence and competence to perform data management and analysis of research finding, including use of data management programs, such as RedCap spreadsheets, graphics and statistical programs is highly desired, but not mandatory; however, ability to learn these programs is mandatory. • Phlebotomy certified is highly desired, but not mandatory.
+Preferred Qualifications • Demonstrated independence and competence to perform data management and analysis of research finding, including use of data management programs, such as RedCap spreadsheets, graphics and statistical programs is highly desired.
+The incumbent will be expected to learn these programs quickly if they do not have previous experience.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.

 The University of Oregon is an equal opportunity, affirmative action institution committed to cultural diversity and compliance with the ADA.
 The University encourages all qualified individuals to apply, and does not discriminate on the basis of any protected status, including veteran and disability status.
 The University is committed to providing reasonable accommodations to applicants and employees with disabilities.
 To request an accommodation in connection with the application process, please contact us at firstname.lastname@example.org or 541-346-5112.